 salt and freshly ground white pepper

 Heat a wok or large frying pan over high heat until it is hot.
-Add the oil, and when it is very hot add the garlic and stir-fry for 30 seconds.
+Add the oil, and when it is very hot add in the garlic and cook for 30 seconds.
 Then add the cabbage and stir fry for 5 minutes.

 Add the goji, and Shao Xing, stir in the stock (or water) and season to taste with salt and freshly ground white pepper.
 Continue to cook for 10 minutes, or until the cabbage is tender.
 Serve at all once.